 B. The Vice-President shall assume the duties of the President when the President is absent or unable to fulfill the responsibilities of that office.

-C. The Secretary shall keep the minutes of the Society's monthly meetings and all meetings of the Advisory Board, and shall maintain a database record thereof.
-The Secretary will also conduct the business correspondence, keep an attendance roll of all scheduled meetings and discharge such other duties as may be assigned by the President.
+C. The Secretary shall keep the minutes of all official Society functions, and discharge such other duties as may be assigned by the President.

 F. The Surname and Member Coordinator shall: